 Characters aside, there was just so much going on in Six of Crows.
 From dark revelations to plot twists literally every chapter, it was pretty hard to turn the page.
 And there was romance too, in amongst the graphic detailing of executions.
 I loved how the couplings turned out, totally shipped them all, although it seems unrealistic that everyone to get into a relationship?
-Although it’s hard to avoid spoiling it for the people who havent read it.
+It’s hard to avoid spoiling it for the people who havent read it.
 (Read it.
 Read it now.)

 Again uncharacteristic for a book of this genre, the perspective flicked from between the six main characters, which was an interesting way to do it, although some perspectives tended to be more interesting than others.
 However, the dialogue was absolutely perfect, along with the setting, plot, characters and just about everything…